rclone/rclone/docs/content/docs.md

 combination with the `-v` flag.
 See the Logging section for more info.

+### --log-level LEVEL ###

+This sets the log level for rclone.
+The default log level is `INFO`.

+`DEBUG` is equivalent to `-vv`.
+It outputs lots of debug info - useful for bug reports and really finding out what rclone is doing.

+`INFO` is equivalent to `-v`.
+It outputs information about each transfer and prints stats once a minute by default.

+`NOTICE` is the default log level if no logging flags are supplied.
+It outputs very little when things are working normally.
+It outputs warnings and significant events.

+`ERROR` is equivalent to `-q`.
+It only output error messages.

 ### --low-level-retries NUMBER ###

 This controls the number of low level retries rclone does.